Unit: Drosophila genetics and epigenetics

 In collaboration with Pasteur-Génopole®, we are building and testing oligonucleotide microarrays to perform genome wide analyses of micro-RNA expression profiles during development or in various experimental conditions.
 We are also analyzing the effect of the expression of micro-RNA inhibitors derived from plant or insect virus on the development of transgenic flies.
 Last, we are overexpressing natural or reprogrammed micro-RNA in cells or in transgenic animal analyzing their effect on various biological targets.

 A second project consists in testing, using our transgenic systems, whether the targeting of double-stranded RNA to non-coding, regulatory sequences can induce Transcriptional Gene Silencing (TGS) and/or heterochromatinization of the targeted sequences.

-A transgenic line expressing GAL4 under the control of a specific driver is crossed with a transgenic line expressing an inverted repeat under the control of UAS regulatory sites.
+Left hand side.
+A transgenic line expressing GAL4 under the control of a specific driver is crossed with a transgenic line transgenic for an inverted repeat under the control of UAS regulatory sites.

-The expression pattern of a double-stranded producing transgene target to Pcaf is revealed by coexpression with a GFP reporter transgene (green), in a leg (top) and a wing (bottom) imaginal disc.
-Expression of the P/CAF protein revealed by a specific antibody (red) is specifically abolished in the corresponding area.
+The expression pattern of a RNAi transgene targeted to Gcn5 was revealed by coexpression with a UAS-GFP reporter transgene (green), in a leg (top) and a wing (bottom) imaginal disc.
+Expression of the Gcn5 protein revealed by a specific antibody (red) is abolished in the corresponding area.

-Keywords: Drosophila, Genetics, Epigenetics, Histone acetyltransferace, RNA interference, micro-RNA
+Keywords: Drosophila, Genetics, Epigenetics, Histone acetyltransferase, RNA interference, micro-RNA